 Our program is entirely volunteer run and taught, and it offers new climbers the opportunity to meet and learn from our local community of climbing enthusiasts.

-The program consists of one weeknight session held at AMC's Cabot Auditorium on Beacon Hill, and four weekend sessions held at Quincy Quarries, just south of Boston in the Blue Hills Reservation.
+The program consists of one weeknight session held at a location to be determined, and four weekend sessions held at Quincy Quarries, just south of Boston in the Blue Hills Reservation.

 - Belay & Anchor weekend (Saturday AND Sunday) at Quincy Quarries